MostafaSolimanMO/100-days-of-code/log.md

-**Today's Progress**: Learned about Threads in android and AsyncTask class from #Uadcity android networking course It was a little bit hard and confusing  but it's done Tomorrow i will train to write some code for it **Link(s) to work**: https://classroom.udacity.com/courses/ud843/lessons/0fdf2184-5ea3-4751-afc6-9287274982b0/concepts/last-viewed
+**Today's Progress**: Learned about Threads in android and AsyncTask class from #Uadcity android networking course It was a little bit hard and confusing  but it's done Tomorrow i will train to write some code for it

+**Link(s) to work**: https://classroom.udacity.com/courses/ud843/lessons/0fdf2184-5ea3-4751-afc6-9287274982b0/concepts/last-viewed

 ### Day 2: June 9, 2019

 **Today's Progress**: Reviewed AsyncTask in Android development on #Udacity Android networking course and write some code by it..it's still confusing and a little bit hard but not like yesterday
-Installed #ReactNative dependencies (Node, Python, The React Native CLI)🔥
+Installed #ReactNative dependencies (Node, Python, The React Native CLI)

 **Link(s) to work**: